RobokopU24/RoboDocumentation/README.md

 	5. HelloRobokop_ExEmPLAR.ipynb
 	6. HelloRobokop_Compare.ipynb

-Currently, the Testing directory is the section for developers and will at a later date contain test cases using ROBOKOP.
+Currently, the Testing directory is the section for developers and may at a later date contain test cases using ROBOKOP.